 In the first part of this article, the chronological history of the editorial and critical correspondence in the history of the Variations will be treated in detail.
 The two distinct versions of the Variations, which co-exist already in the original manuscripts, are of central significance to the subject matter.
-The conceptual clarification of historical, textological and editorial evidence includes several documents such as excerpts from the manuscript of the Variations’ violoncelle-solo part (the initial eight-variations version), first editions, photographs, and Fitzenhagen’s letters that are presented here for the first time for the English reader.
-Since nearly all contemporary publications are based on mid-twentieth-century Soviet sources, it is necessary to shed new light on the previous methods of analysis, review the existing musicological works, the musical texts and to revisit the period when Tchaikovsky’s Variations were composed, performed and published.
-It is important to note the positive side of the composer–performer collaboration.
-The composer was on professional as well as on friendly terms with the cellist, and on many occasions, he asked him to proofread and edit a number of his compositions for the cello.
+The conceptual clarification of historical, textological and editorial evidence includes several documents such as excerpts from the manuscript of the Variations’ Violoncelle-Solo part (the initial eight-variations version), first editions, photographs, and Fitzenhagen’s letters that are presented here for the first time for the English reader.
+The confusion around the name of Fitzenhagen’s editor – Luckhardt in Berlin vs Leuckart in Leipzig – has been reviewed and clarified conclusively for the first time.
+Since nearly all contemporary publications on the Rococo Variations are based on mid-20th-century Soviet sources, our duty is to examine previous methods of analysis, review the existing musicological works, the musical texts and to revisit the period when Tchaikovsky’s Variations were composed, performed and published.
+It is important to note the positive side of the composer–performer collaboration between Tchaikovsky and Fitzenhagen; the composer was on professional as well as on friendly terms with the cellist, and on many occasions asked him to proofread and edit a number of his compositions for the cello.

-In the second part, we shall take a closer look at the Variations in the context of their period and style, and investigate Fitzenhagen’s artistic lineage through the Dresden cellist Friedrich Wilhelm Ludwig Grützmacher.
-We can see similarities in their approach of musical text treatment, as Grützmacher and Fitzenhagen give performance indications that are still relevant today.
-Our main task consists of revising the existing materials and re-evaluating the current views based on the remarkable precision with which the manuscripts and scores were edited.
+In the second part, we shall take a closer look at the Variations in the context of their period and style.
+Fitzenhagen’s lineage of cello playing came through the Dresden cellist Friedrich Wilhelm Ludwig Grützmacher.
+We can see similarities in their approach of musical text treatment, as Grützmacher and Fitzenhagen give performance indications that are still relevant today and therefore useful for students, professional musicians and amateurs.
+The precision with which the manuscripts and the scores were edited is remarkable.
+Our main task consists of revising the existing materials and re-evaluating the current views.

 Finally, we would like to highlight our own perspective as performers in the recording with Claire Chevallier (Passacaille Label №1047) in which we focus on all the performance details that are suggested by Tchaikovsky and Fitzenhagen in the Variations’ manuscripts.
 In this article, we have assigned letters ‘A’ to the set of eight variations by Tchaikovsky and letter ‘B’ to the version amended by Fitzenhagen that consists of seven variations.
 The two versions are presented in our recording below.
 It is important to note that the Variations were first composed for violoncello and fortepiano.
 Therefore, the usual term ‘piano reduction’ (Klavierauszug in German) does not strictly fit the original French indication ‘pour violoncelle et piano’ (for violoncello and piano) that we find on the title page of the first edition.
-Our choice of instrument for the recording was J. Becker’s fortepiano dating to the year 1875.
+To our knowledge this recording is the only CD publication available till now on period instruments and in keeping with this original first instrumentation.
+The instruments used for the recording are as follows: